Fountain Blues & Brews Festival Board Members

-Fountain Blues Foundation has used its 36-year legacy to build a Board with strong community relationships and deep industry connections.
-The Board fundraises year-round and continues to add new Board Members who bring even more expertise and fundraising efforts to help get all booking, marketing and promotional efforts started sooner each year.
+Fountain Blues Foundation uses its legacy to build a Board with strong community relationships and deep industry connections.
+The Board fundraises year-round and continues to add new board members who bring even more expertise and fundraising efforts to help get all booking, marketing and promotional efforts started sooner each year.
 All Board Members are willing and ready to leverage their networks and resources for the good of the Festival and have over 200 years of combined event production experience.
 They include:

-TED GEHRKE is the Board and Festival founder, has been the Director of the Festival since its inception in 1981 having booked such legends as John Lee Hooker, Etta James and Bo Diddley.
+Ted was the Director of the Festival since its inception in 1981 having booked such legends as John Lee Hooker, Etta James and Bo Diddley.
 The first 30 years were with the help of the Associated Students Program Board of San Jose State University (SJSU).
 Gehrke’s known as the “Elder Statesman of Blues” in the Bay Area, but his love for music history and diverse genres extends beyond the blues.
 With mostly OCA, NEA & AS backing, Gehrke created New Sounds SJ from 1978-81, which brought such musicians/composers as Phil Glass and Steve Reich in concert, participating in FREE discussions and master classes in San Jose.
 All of the FBF Board Members will tell you that the reason they are so passionate about keeping the blues alive, and volunteering on the Board, is due to the shared passion that Gehrke possesses and the legacy he has built.
+“Remembering Ted Gehrke” article

-BOB GONZALEZ is the Board President and music industry veteran.
-He has been a musician for 5 decades, most notably with Syndicate of Sound, whose Nationally acclaimed 1965 hit “Little Girl” sealed them a record deal and place in Bay Area rock history as one of the first, successful “garage bands.”
+Bob is a music industry veteran.
+He has been a musician for 5 decades, most notably with Syndicate of Sound, whose Nationally acclaimed 1966 hit “Little Girl” sealed them a record deal and place in Bay Area rock history as one of the first, successful “garage bands.”
 In addition to his duties as the Syndicate’s bass player and managing partner, he plays with a number of blues and rock bands in the Bay Area and fronts his own Bob Gonzalez Band.
-He also serves on the SVBS Board as their Treasurer, as well as Treasurer/Past President of Blossom Hill Homes Assoc.
-Inc. He manages the FBF budget and Festival band contracts, as well as liaison to Silicon Valley Blues Society and outreach to Bay Area blues musicians, promoters and media partners.
+As President of the Fountain Blues Foundation, he manages the Fountain Blues and Brews Festival and oversees all of the Foundations business relationships.